-DaVinci Resolve offers support for a wide variety of UI resolutions in single and also dual monitor configurations.
-The application is optimized for the Retina 5K screen (5120x2880) with a resultant resolution of 2560x1440 and scales in a number of ways to even operate on laptops screens with 1440x900 resolution.
-If you do not have a Retina 5K screen the UI layout works at all resolutions from 3840x2160 to 1920x1200.
+DaVinci Resolve offers support for a wide variety of UI resolutions in single and also dual UI monitor configurations.
+The application is optimized for the Retina 5K screen (5120x2880) with a resultant resolution of 2560x1440 and scales in a number of ways to even operate on laptops screens with 1440x900 res.
+If you do not have a Retina 5K screen the UI layout works extremely well at all resolutions from 3840x2160 to 1920x1200.
 Lower resolutions are supported with abridged name and icons at the controls.

-We don't currently recommend any specific grading monitors so no matter which you decide on, it's vey important to have it calibrated, either by an expert or yourself using a high quality probe.
-You can use one of the calibration programs with Resolve, or a standalone application, generate a 3D LUT and use it in the monitor LUT field within DaVinci Resolve, or within the monitor itself if that capability exists.
+We don't currently recommend any specific grading monitors and clearly they become less expensive and better every year.
+No matter which you decide on, it's vey important to have it calibrated, either by an expert or yourself using a high quality probe.
+If you use one of the calibration programs with Resolve, or a standalone application, generate a 3D LUT and use it in the Display LUT field within DaVinci Resolve, or within the monitor itself if that capability exists.